Types of Shock Testing Machines

 Pneumatic Shock Machines

-Pneumatic shock testing machines use compressed air to drive a table into the impact surface.
+Pneumatic shock testing machines use compressed air to drive a table into an impact surface.
 The impact surface uses different programmers to create different classical shock pulse shapes.

 Similar to a free-fall shock machine, rubber pads or elastomers can be used with a pneumatic shock machine to generate a half-sine pulse.
-Additionally, lead pellets can be used to create terminal-peak pulses and the addition of pneumatic cylinders can be used to create trapezoidal pulses.
+Lead pellets can create terminal-peak pulses, and pneumatic cylinders can create trapezoidal pulses.

-Pneumatic cylinders generate an impulse force rather than relying on gravity, making it possible to generate much higher acceleration values in a smaller vertical distance.
+Pneumatic cylinders generate an impulse force rather than relying on gravity, making it possible to generate much higher acceleration values in a shorter vertical distance.

 Pneumatic shock testing machines